APCS-A-DJHS-DSHS/dhs-cs/notes/arrays.md

     [I@203ce91c

-Definitely *not* the best way to show your user an array.
-A better way could be throught the `Arrays.toString()` method:
+Definitely *not* the best way to show an array.
+A better way could be through the `Arrays.toString()` method:

     String goodResult = Arrays.toString(fibs);
     System.out.println(goodResult); // prints "[0, 1, 1, 2, 3]"